zzttzz/zzttzz.github.io/_i18n/en/pages/about.md

-I am about to join LightSpeed Studios, Tencent.
+I am currently working at LightSpeed Studios, Tencent.

 Before that, I obtained my M.Sc. degree at the School of Computer Science, Peking University, under the supervision of Prof. Guoping Wang.
 I received my Bachelor's degree from the School of Mathematical Sciences at Peking University in 2021.